PlayerData/Sharder/README.md

   class ConnectionConfigurator
     # Connection config will be called when attempting to establish
-    # a connection with a database this instance of the application has
+    # a connection with a shard this instance of the application has
     # not seen before.
     #
     # This should return a HashWithIndifferentAccess which defines the
-    # connection config for a database name.
+    # connection config for a shard name.
-    def connection_config(database_name)
+    def connection_config(shard_name)
       {
         adapter: :postgresql,
-        database: database_name
+        database: shard_name
       }.with_indifferent_access
     end